Fun mindfulness exercises exist! They are out there. People are doing them every day as they go about their routines.

 Mindfulness doesn't have to mean acceptance.
 It can mean noticing that there's a lot of garbage on the street on your way to work.
 The noticing can be the first step for change...not acceptance.

-So, get out there, open your eyes, see what's going on out there and how you feel about it.
+So, get out there, open your eyes, see what's going on in the world and how you feel about it.

 Try these 8 fun mindfulness exercises to get more grounded and centered, to become more observant of the world and your own mental landscape, and to stop harmful, habitual patterns.
 Get out into the world.

-And for 112 more improv-inspired exercises, check out my brand new book Play Your Way Sane.
+And for 112 more fun and effective improv-inspired exercises, check out my brand new book Play Your Way Sane.